 One of the common signs of mental health struggles is noticeable withdrawal from a person’s normal activities.
-Types of withdrawal include:
+This may be difficult to gauge since most activities are now off-limits anyway.
+Types of withdrawal can include:

 - Staying in the person’s room